Clear House Accountants Clear House Accountants

 Targeted Audience

 It is crucial to remember that the guide is specifically targeted at leaseholders, liable to pay the service charge.
-Moreover, it discusses how the charge may change depending on the costs of works undertaken and additional services provided.
+Moreover, it discusses how the charge may change depending on the costs of work undertaken and additional services provided.
 This guide is also for any tenant or leaseholder who has been requested to pay administration charges and also pay charges to an estate management scheme.

 We would also like you to remember that any reference to the tribunal here means:

-• The First tier-tribunal in England; or
+• The First tier-tribunal in England, or

 • The Leasehold Valuation Tribunal in Wales